 In a driving test, you will be given one of four manoeuvres to undertake.
-They are parallel parking, reverse bay parking, forward bay parking before reversing out and driving back the way you came, and pulling up on the right side of the road and reversing backwards.
+They are parallel parking, reverse bay parking, and forward bay parking before reversing out and driving back the way you came, and pulling up on the right side of the road and reversing backwards.

-They can fixate in your mind and defeat you before you even get into the drivers' seat, so it's important to remain calm and practice them with your instructor until you are 100% confident with them.
+They can fixate in your mind and defeat you before you even get into the driver's seat, so it's important to remain calm and practice them with your instructor until you are 100% confident with them.

-The ways you may fail in your test is if you hit the kerb when reversing, take too long to make the manoeuvre, or don't pay enough attention to your surroundings when making the manoeuvre.
+The ways you may fail in your test are if you hit the kerb when reversing, take too long to make the manoeuvre, or don't pay enough attention to your surroundings when making the manoeuvre.

 These things come with practice and if you keep at them, you will soon become a pro.